Outdoor Learning and Play

 The good thing about dividing a playground into different zones, is that it means that more physical play, or play that might result in more noise, does not have to intrude into the quieter areas where more social play is taking place.

-Take a look at our range of sensory playground equipment here
+Why not take a look at our range of sensory playground equipment here?

 It is important to make a wide range of materials available, and to alternate them to avoid ‘free play’ becoming stagnated.
 Provide materials and resources with varied colour, shape, texture, size and weight.

 Materials that are both new and familiar, and that are open-ended, to present challenge.
-Resources and school playground equipment that is adaptable, encourage a child to use their imagination and inspire creativity during play.
+Resources and school playground equipment that is adaptable and versatile, encourage a child to use their imagination and inspire creativity during play.

 At particular times of the year, offer materials for ‘free play’ that are relevant to holidays, festivals and other celebration days of different cultures and faiths, to support diversity and inclusion.